 We believe we have sufficient capital to fund our operations for at least the next 12 to 18 months.
-However, cash flows from operations will depend primarily upon increasing revenues from sales of our umbilical cord blood cellular storage services and controlling expenses.
-The Company has attempted to focus its capital resources on its core business of cellular storage services by de-emphasizing certain non-core business activities.
+However, cash flows from operations will depend primarily upon revenues from sales of our umbilical cord blood cellular storage services and controlling expenses.
 There can be no assurance that sales will continue to increase or even maintain current levels.
-Additionally, the Company will require additional capital to pay for capital improvements and expenses associated with the Company's infusion clinic (the opening of which is subject to the submission of an IND and FDA approval), to fund its proposed

-ExtraVault business clinical trials related to the Duke Agreement, to develop biopharmaceutical manufacturing capabilities related to MSCs, for capital expenditures for software enhancements, purchases of property and equipment and obligations under the Duke Agreement.
-The Company will consider financing all or a portion of these capital expenditures through borrowings under a line of credit, vendor financing or other financing sources.
-There can be no assurance that such capital, if needed, will be available.
-The Company's current credit facility with TCB has matured.
-The Company is currently exploring financing alternatives, but there can be no assurances such financing will be obtained on favorable terms or at all.
+Additionally, the Company will require capital to pay for the build out of the new property purchased in July 2022 and startup expenses relating to the planned infusion clinic, to finance clinical trials related to the Duke Agreement, to develop biopharmaceutical manufacturing capabilities related to MSCs and for capital expenditures for software enhancements and purchases of equipment and obligations under the Duke Agreement.
+The Company anticipates funding these capital expenditures with cash-on-hand, cash flows from future operations, the Company's revolving line of credit (see Note 5) and potential additional debt financing.